ubc-tuehoang/Exposing-the-Unseen-Layers-Beyond-the-Surface-with-CNN/README.md

 --------------------------------------

-Additional intriguing discoveries emerge upon using the same CNN methodology and the innovative conversion matrices<sup>1</sup> to these images.
+Additional intriguing discoveries emerge upon using the same method and the innovative conversion matrix<sup>1</sup> to these images.

 - Codex-Chimalpahin-first-page